A Note on Clustering Aggregation for Binary Clusterings: Parameter Number of Strings and an Integer Linear Programming Formulation

+\begin{theorem} \MirkMin{} can be solved in $O(2^{2^m} \cdot m \cdot n)$~time. \end{theorem} \begin{proof} The algorithm tries all at most $2^{2^m}$ possibilities for the binary string $x \in \{0, 1\}^{n'}$.
+For each of them, it constructs the corresponding solution string $\sol$ that in each column of type~$j \in [n']$ equals $x[j]$.
+This takes $O(n)$ time.
+The algorithm then computes the Hamming distance between $\sol$ and each of the input strings, which takes $O(n \cdot m)$ time in total.
+It then computes the Mirking distances from these Hamming distances in $O(m)$ time.
+Finally, it reports success if the sum of the Mirkin distances is at most $k$.
+It is clear that the running-time bound is satisfied.
+By \cref{lem:same-type-same-value} this algorithm will find a solution if there is one. \end{proof}

-\paragraph{Integer Linear Program Formulation.} Using the binary variables~$x$ that represent a solution~$\sol$ that has the same values in the columns of the same type, we can reformulate the Hamming distance between the two strings~$s_i$ and $\sol$ as follows.
-For the sake of simplicity, we let $s_i[j]=1$ if the column type of column~$j$ has one in the $i^{\text{th}}$ row and $s_i[j]=0$ if it has zero in the $i^{\text{th}}$ row.
+\paragraph{Integer Linear Program Formulation} Using the binary variables~$x$ that represent a solution~$\sol$ which has the same values in the columns of the same type, we can reformulate the Hamming distance between the two strings~$s_i$ and $\sol$ as follows.
+For the sake of readability, we let \myemph{$s_i[j]=1$} if the column type of column~$j$ has $1$ in the $i^{\text{th}}$ row and \myemph{$s_i[j]=0$} if it has $0$ in the $i^{\text{th}}$ row.